avi-azar-1/redisinsight-web-ui/README.md

 you can then accsess the webui from: http://(ip-of-server-running-docker):5540

-if docker stop or shows permission error, disable selinux on server
+if docker stop or shows permission error, disable selinux on server nad give 777 to data dir

 for automatic start:
 ```bash